 CT at 25% × £40,000 = £10,000.
 Less £1,543 = £8,457 CT.
 Effective rate on the £40,000 TTP = 21.14%.

-Note that the formula uses N / A (taxable total profits over augmented profits) as a fraction, which scales the relief to the TTP rather than the augmented profits.
-Where N = A (no non-group dividend) the fraction is 1; where N < A (non-group dividend received) the fraction is less than 1 and the relief is correspondingly reduced.
+The formula uses N / A (taxable total profits over augmented profits) as a fraction, which scales the relief to the TTP rather than to the augmented profits.
+Where N = A (no non-group dividend) the fraction is 1; where N < A (a non-group dividend received) the fraction is less than 1 and your relief shrinks accordingly.

 Common mis-calculations

-• Using TTP instead of augmented profits in the threshold test.
-Common with single-company holders who receive small dividends from minority investments and assume the dividend does not affect the CT threshold.
+- Using TTP instead of augmented profits in the threshold test.
+Easy to do if you hold a single company and receive small dividends from minority investments, and assume the dividend does not touch the CT threshold.

-• Forgetting associated companies.
-Typical for owner-managed multi-SPV operators who do not realise that siblings under the same individual's control count under s.18E.
+- Forgetting associated companies.
+Common when you run several SPVs and do not realise that siblings under the same person's control count under s.18E.

-• Applying limits without divisor for multi-SPV portfolios.
+- Applying the limits without the divisor across a multi-SPV portfolio.
 Each SPV does NOT get its own £50,000 to £250,000 band; the limits divide.

-• Assuming dormant companies count toward associated.
-Dormant companies are usually excluded where genuinely dormant, but artificial dormancy designed to defeat the associated-companies count is challenged by HMRC.
+- Assuming dormant companies count as associated.
+Genuinely dormant companies are usually excluded, but artificial dormancy designed to defeat the associated-companies count gets challenged by HMRC.

 How to claim the relief

-Marginal relief is automatic in the CT600 computation.
-HMRC's filing software and most commercial CT software compute the relief based on the augmented profits figure and the associated-companies count you enter.
-You confirm the associated-companies count for the accounting period; HMRC's enquiry attention focuses on this entry, so make sure dormant exclusions are correctly applied and the count reflects the position throughout the period.
+You do not claim marginal relief separately.
+It is automatic in the CT600 computation: HMRC's filing software and most commercial CT software work the relief out from the augmented profits figure and the associated-companies count you enter.
+The one entry to get right is the associated-companies count for the accounting period.
+This is where HMRC's enquiry attention lands, so make sure your dormant exclusions hold up and the count reflects the position right through the period, not just at the year-end.

 You can validate workings using HMRC's own Marginal Relief Calculator at gov.uk/marginal-relief-calculator.
 The calculator applies from 1 April 2023 onwards.